mobialia/gwt-android-emu/readme.md

 ===================

 We included a tool "GenerateResources" in the package "utils" to help with resource emulation generation.
-There is a usage sample in the demo project: the generate_resources.sh script convert the resources from the source_android_project/res/ folder.
+There is a usage sample in the demo project: the generate_resources.sh script convert the resources from the source android project /res/ folder.

 The emulated resources generated automatically are: